Monday to Thursday 10am to 4:30pm

 Who contacts the Helpline?

 The Helpline is open to anyone who wants to find out about dyslexia.
-In 2017, we dealt with 1,989 enquiries to the Helpline.
+In 2017, we dealt with 1,989 enquiries.

 What do people ask about?

 The largest proportion of enquiries are about the assessment of dyslexia (47%).
 Around 25% of our enquirers are looking for general information about dyslexia and 20% are looking for a tutor.

 What happens when I call?

 When you contact us, you might be looking for advice and guidance about dyslexia, or might be upset or frustrated about a situation that has arisen.
-Our trained Helpline advisers will put you at ease and listen to your enquiry.
-We have access to a wealth of information and can provide you with advice about your situation, or signpost you to various resources and relevant organisations.
+Our trained Helpline advisers will put you at ease and try to help with your enquiry.
+We have access to a wealth of information and can provide you with advice about your situation or signpost you to various resources and relevant organisations.

 We can guide you through the various steps around your particular situation.
 You can also get back to us if you need further guidance about your next steps.
-It is possible that we might need to investigate further information to enable us to answer your query fully.
+It is possible that we might need to seek further information to enable us to answer your query fully.
 If this is the case, we will contact you at a time which suits you.

 If you call our telephone service and the lines are busy or closed, you can leave a message and we will call you back.
 Unless you ask us not to mention Dyslexia Scotland in your message, we will explain that we are calling from Dyslexia Scotland if you are not in when we call you back.